cpchalk/gpcheckx/README.md

 If a word acceptor, W, consists of M states, we can truncate it to smaller number, N,  of states by treating all states with number greater than N as fail states.
-We can specify this by the -s N switch.
+We specify this by the -s N switch.

 # Using diagonals to build a 'small' and possibly correct word acceptor.
 It has been observed that, in many cases, the complete